 State House Bill 1377 (SHB 1377) requires cities planning under the Growth Management Act to provide an increased density bonus consistent with local needs for any affordable housing development for real property owned or controlled by a religious organization.
-This affordable housing must be part of a binding obligation that requires the development to be used exclusively for affordable housing purposes for at leat 50 years, even if the the religious entity no longer owns the property.
+This affordable housing must be part of a binding obligation that requires the development to be used exclusively for affordable housing purposes for at least 50 years, even if the religious entity no longer owns the property.
 To address this legislative requirement, staff is proposing further analysis of a density incentive in multifamily, multifamily mixed use, and single-family areas.
-This approach consistent with SHB 1377 is described in Attachment A. .
+SHB 1377 legislation is included as Attachment A.